Gene On/Off Instructions Inherited Via Shadowy Mechanism

 The discrepancy has traditionally been attributed to environmental factors - and more recently to environmental effects on epigenetic marks, or changes in a cell's instructions for the turning on and off of genes.
 Petronis and colleagues instead propose that these marks are partially inherited, but via a secondary molecular mechanism.
 And, that chance errors in replicating them begin accumulating from the moment sperm meets egg.
 These chance variations ultimately account for risk to develop complex disorders like schizophrenia more than environmental factors, he argues.

-Traditional notions of heritability hold that fraternal twins differ more than identical twins simply because the former don't share the same DNAExternal Link: Please review our disclaimer., the fixed sequence of letters in our genetic code.
+Traditional notions of heritability hold that fraternal twins differ more than identical twins simply because the former don't share the same DNA, the fixed sequence of letters in our genetic code.
 By contrast, Petronis and colleagues suggest that fraternal twins also may differ more because they have more divergent sets of instructions for turning genes on and off.

 To pinpoint such divergences, the researchers searched for how often twins shared a common type of epigenetic mark created when a molecule called a methyl group attaches to a certain part of DNA.
 Much as a police "boot" immobilizes a car, such methylation slaps a chemical handcuff on a gene's expression.
 Thus, it serves as a key mechanism for regulating what proteins and tissues get made.